thinktandem/thinktandem.io/src/content/articles/wordpress-performance-essentials.md

 private: false
 mainImage: images/articles/wordpress-performance-essentials.jpg
 img-src: images/articles/wordpress-performance-essentials.jpg
 byline: How to make WordPress run fast and smooth.
-A few tips and tricks to make sure your visitors don;t get frustrated.
+A few tips and tricks to make sure your visitors don't get frustrated waiting on pages to load.
 date: 2017-11-06
 ---

-Make your WordPress Site Super Duper Fast
+Making Your WordPress Site Super Duper Fast
 -----------------------------------------

 Having a fast running site is a great feeling.
 Your visitors will be happy, Google will be happy, and most of all you will be happy.
 So much happiness all around can be achieved with just a little elbow grease and some TLC.
-Let me show you some tips and tricks to get your WordPress site peforming well.
+Let me show you some tips and tricks to get your WordPress site performing well.

 You can use free resources to test your progress while you are trying these tips.
 [KeyCDN](https://tools.keycdn.com/speed) and [Pingdom](https://tools.pingdom.com/) both provide good speed benchmark tools that are fairly straightforward to understand and use.